 Studio photographers will appreciate that the Nikon D610 (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX420 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430, while the D610 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Nikon D610 Manual.
+Further information on the features and operation of the SX420 and D610 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Nikon D610 Manual.